andrew-hossack/dash-tools/README.md

-# dash-tools - An Open-Source Plotly Dash CLI Toolchain
+# 🛠️ **dash-tools** - _An Open-Source Plotly Dash CLI Toolchain_

-Create a templated multi-page [Plotly Dash](https://plotly.com/dash/) app with CLI in less than 7 seconds!
+Create a templated multi-page [Plotly Dash](https://plotly.com/dash/) app with CLI in less than 7 seconds.

+Deploy your app to [Heroku](https://heroku.com/) in under a minute!

 ![](docs/intro_gif.gif)

-## About
+## **About**

-[dash-tools](https://github.com/andrew-hossack/dash-tools) is an open-source toolchain for [Plotly Dash Framework](https://dash.plotly.com/introduction).
-With a user-friendly command line interface, creating Dash applications will never be quicker.
+[**dash-tools**](https://github.com/andrew-hossack/dash-tools) is an open-source toolchain for [Plotly Dash Framework](https://dash.plotly.com/introduction).
+With a user-friendly command line interface, creating Dash applications has never been quicker.

-With user and developer-friendly templates, generating a new app only takes seconds.
+Includes user and developer-friendly app templates where generating a new app only takes seconds.
 In fact, it will take longer to install this tool than it will to use it!

+Want to deploy your app to the web?
+We've got you covered.
+With [Heroku](https://heroku.com/) support, deploying your project will take under a minute.

-## Installation
+## **Installation**

+Ready to use **dash-tools**?
 Installation is easy with pip:

 ```bash
 pip install dash-tools